seng438-winter-2022/seng438-a4-HolstCh/Assignment4-ReportTemplate.md

 # How the team work/effort was divided and managed

+In order to divide the work for this assignment, two team members (Chace and Tony) focused on creating mutation tests for the Range class, and the other two team members (Chad and Oliseh) focused on creating mutation tests for the DataUtilities class.
+Throughout this process, all team members kept in contact in order to resolve any technical difficulties that arose and to ensure that everyone had the same mutation test scores on their computers.

+In particular, team members identified and wrote tests on the lowest scoring methods for mutation coverage.
+The lowest scoring methods were the ones that had larger denominators (which indicates that the method had more mutations) and smaller numerators (indicating that less mutators were killed when Pitest was used).
+Then, the methods were split evenly amongst the team members to work on by creating more mutation tests to increase the coverage score.

+For the GUI test, one team member, Chace, identified eight different functionalities on the BestBuy website.
+Then, each team member took two functionalities that were not already taken and wrote Selenium tests for them, then tested the same functionalities with Sikulix.

 # Difficulties encountered, challenges overcome, and lessons learned

+One of the earliest challenges in this assignment was due to the wording found in the assignment specification document provided on GitHub.
+We were confused if we had to run Pitest on the source code of JFreeChart or if we had to run Pitest on our test suite.
+After experimenting with the Pitest, we found that it made sense for us to run Pitest on our own test suite.

+DataUtilities already had very high mutation coverage before starting this lab due to our effective testing strategy in Assignment 3.
+After spending hours creating tests and looking for mutants to kill we decided that the overwhelming majority of the surviving mutants were equivalent mutants and that continuing with creating tests would be inefficient.

+We found that the Selenium IDE often caused our pages to freeze, which would mean that we are unable to complete our Selenium tests and therefore had to start from the beginning.
+One group member, Tony, found that it was slightly more effective to use Firefox rather than using Chrome for Selenium.

+When a test is run multiple times on a website, the website may block the browser from using certain functionalities, such as adding an item to the cart.
+After spending some time dealing with this problem, we found that deleting the cookies for the BestBuy website each time after a test is run will solve this problem.
+However, this takes away time from the development and testing of the Selenium tests.

+In the end, all group members were able to gain experience with mutation testing and GUI testing, although we were not able to create mutation tests since we already had a high mutation coverage test score from the tests that we had created in Assignment.
+Initially, we had thought that the GUI testing would be easy, but technical difficulties with Selenium meant that we had to spend a lot more time testing the BestBuy website than needed.

 # Comments/feedback on the lab itself

+Compared to the previous labs, this lab assignment was considerably more difficult, particularly in Part 1.
+This was not due to the concepts utilized in this assignment, but rather the set up and running of the tools used for this assignment.
+Therefore, it took us more time than the previous labs to figure out how to create the tests.
+This assignment would have benefited by providing clearer instructions on setting up the project environment so that students spend less time on set up and more time on creating mutation tests and practicing GUI tests.

+Another issue with this lab was the unclear instructions.
+For instance, Section 2.5.4 mentions sample test cases, but our group was unable to locate these sample tests.
+After some time, we decided to come back to this issue and start by creating the mutation tests.
+This assignment would have also benefited by ensuring that all the necessary files are present in the provided artifacts before making this assignment live to students.

+Furthermore, the lab report had many questions.
+Given that this assignment had two parts and that we were given the same amount of time as the other assignments to complete this lab, it would have benefitted us if there were fewer questions present in the lab report.
+Asking us more questions does not necessarily help us to gain a better understanding of the material, as the lab report is completed after the completion of Parts 1 and 2.

+However, once we were able to overcome the technical hurdles with this lab, all group members were able to gain experience with mutation tests and GUI tests.
+As such, we can say that this assignment was good for our learning by reinforcing the concepts that were taught in the lectures.